Turkey: Erdogan tells savers to switch back to lira | DW | 31.12.2021

 Turkey's currency crisis was triggered by Erdogan's interference in economic policy.

-The cuts sparked a sell-off in the lira, which plunged by more than half against the US dollar at one point.
+The cuts sparked a selloff of the lira, which plunged by more than one-half against the US dollar at one point.

-Individual investors saw their savings melt, while the price of basic goods like bread, eggs, butter and sunflower oil almost doubled in a year.
+Individual investors saw their savings melt, while the price of basic goods such as bread, eggs, butter and sunflower oil almost doubled in a year.

-Economists and former central bankers have called Erdogan's move reckless given inflation is expected to hit 30% this month due to the lira depreciation.
+Economists and former central bankers have called Erdogan's move reckless given that inflation is expected to hit 30% this month because of the lira's depreciation.

 Goldman Sachs expects it to reach as high as 40% by mid-2022.

-Countries usually raise interests rates to slow spending and bring down prices — a policy mix the Turkish leader, a pious Muslim, rejects citing Islamic laws against usury.
+Countries usually raise interests rates to slow spending and bring down prices — a policy mix that the Turkish leader, a pious Muslim, rejects, citing Islamic laws against usury.

 On Friday, he reiterated his unorthodox view that interest rates were the cause of inflation.